-The specimen stage must be in its lowest position so that the objectives can be screwed into the nosepiece.
-You can then screw the objectives into the nosepiece so that when you turn the nosepiece in a clockwise direction, the objective with the next strongest magnification appears.
-You must make sure that you do not touch the lenses with your bare fingers and that no dust enters the apertures.
+All four objectives are already mounted to the nosepiece.
+After removing the protective foil they are ready for use.
+They are ranged in such a way that if you turn the nosepiece clockwise, the objective with the next higher magnification appears.
+When the objectives need to be dismounted, you should always make sure that you do not touch the lenses with your bare fingers and that no dust enters the apertures.
 For objectives which are marked "OIL", you must use an immersion oil with the lowest level of inherent fluorescence.